LeandroCaniglia/Writings/Hybrid Compilation.md

 Have you ever heard of the idea the creators of Smalltalk had for allowing any class to choose its compiler?
 To provide support for this classes respond to the `#compiler` message before the actual compilation is attempted.
 Why then, this capability hasn't been exploited yet?
 Are you willing to investigate it further?
 OK, bear with me.

 In Story 3 of this series we discussed how to inline `TaggedNodes` in a Smalltalk method.
 We mentioned several applications of this capability and took JSON as a basic example.
 Today we can take a similar approach and try to see how to do our exploration with JSON in mind.
-From there it will be fairly clear how to proceed in other cases.
+From there it will become fairly clear how to proceed in other cases.
 So, let's put ourselves this objective: compile the following method in our Smalltalk dialect:
 ```json
 jsonCoordinates
   <json>